Zukliod/FDIAS/readme.md

 This version uses face_recognition library instead of deepface

 # 🥷 FDIAS : Face Detection & Intrusion Alert System
-The Home Security System uses AI and video surveillance to enhance home safety by recognizing family members and detecting unrecognized individuals.
+The Home Security System uses ML and video surveillance to enhance home safety by recognizing family members and detecting unrecognized individuals.
 It provides real-time alerts to homeowners, ensuring quick responses to unauthorized entries.
 This system offers continuous monitoring for a smarter, safer living environment.

 ## 🤖 Installation
 1. Create virtual environment using python